yujiaxin666/rockphypy/docs/source/index.rst

 ----------

 The motivation comes from author's personal experience in rock physics study and the fact that she is a big fans of python and open source community.
-When she began her phd study working on rock physics, she's looking for an easy to use rock physics library for finishing her head drain exercise for reservoir seismic lectures.
+When she began her phd study about rock physics, she spent days looking for an-easy to-use rock physics library for finishing her head-drain exercise.

-On the other hand, the author is facinated by the theoretical versaility of rock physics modelling and submerge herself into reading classical books for rock physics and pratical applications.
-The rock physics handbook indeed gave here inspriations and help her build a solid understanding of the rock physics. eventually the author did her visit at stanford and finishing the python library as the last piece of her phd work. this is indeed a beautiful experience.
+On the other hand, the author is facinated by the theoretical versaility of rock physics modelling and enjoy reading classical papers and books about rock physics modelling and its pratical applications.

+The rock physics handbook helped the author build a solid understanding of the rock physics.
+Lucily the author did her visit at stanford and finished this python library as the last piece of her phd work.

 Table of contents
 ==================